bguiz/angular-ember-compare/content/mvc/models.md

 &hellip; Simple!

-However, there are implications when usings POJSOs as models, when binding data between the models and views.
+However, there are implications when using POJSOs as models, when binding data between the models and views.
 It means that we need to do dirty checking - keeping a copy of each model in its previous state,